 - All curry dishes

 You can eat Thai food on a ketogenic diet but you’ll need to make some adjustments to your order.
-Most westernized Thai restaurants cover their food in sweet sauce and deep-fry your meats and vegetables.
+Most westernized Thai restaurants coat their food in sweet sauce and deep-fry the meats and vegetables.

 Your best bet is to enjoy Thai food at home using one of our keto-friendly recipes.
 If you decide to go out, then stick with a meat-based stir-fry with low-carb steamed veggies and no sauce.